CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 > [!NOTE]
 > * Curators may decide both whether and where the output of a Packager is distributed.
-> * Curators may operate both in-house, in order to keep an eye on what is being automatically installed there, or they may make the decisions that happen on the Package or Language Ecosystem provider side.
+> * Curators may operate both in-house, in order to keep an eye on what is being automatically installed there, or they may make the decisions that happen on the Package or Language Ecosystem Provider side.
 > * Typically, a curator may consider LTS status, support contract terms or other reasons for distributing a package.

 > [!NOTE]